-This post was previously published on Food52 in September of 2017.
-Whole Foods Market and Food52 partnered to highlight one of our favorite paleo-friendly condiments: Mike’s Hot Honey.
+This post was previously published on Food52 opens in a new tab in September of 2017.
+Whole Foods Market and Food52 partnered to highlight one of our favorite paleo-friendly condiments: Mike’s Hot Honey opens in a new tab.
 The company's Brooklyn-based founder, Mike Kurtz, shares his passions for local agriculture and international flavor, plus pairings with Mike’s Hot Honey.

 Born out of international travel, Mike’s Hot Honey is a fixture in New York kitchens and cocktail bars alike, and there's no end in sight for expansion of the company's national reach.
 Founder Mike Kurtz initially attracted a local following of pizza devotees addicted to drizzling the sweet-hot infusion all over their pies.
 As he continues to increase hot-honey awareness in the professional pizza world, when cooking at home, he turns to simple, whole foods and paleo-inspired dishes, like hot honey-glazed salmon opens in a new tab for comfort and balance.
 We sat down with Mike to hear about his journey into hot honey-making land — read on for more: